MDes and MFA in Industrial Design

-The MFA program has been constructed to allow designers to position themselves at the top of the industrial design field.
+The graduate programs in industrial design have been constructed to allow designers to position themselves at the top of the industrial design field.
 Working hand-in-hand with professors and peers, you will engage with the philosophies and practices that shape contemporary industrial design.

 Lijang Fu, self examination test kit for breast cancer